Applies to England

 The eligibility requirements for this tenure and other tenures under this funding programme are set out in the Capital Funding Guide provided as part of the Affordable Homes Programme 2021-2026.

-Development costs mean all capital costs and expenses properly and reasonably incurred by the borrower in developing Approved Pipeline Schemes (including, but not limited to land, housing-related infrastructure costs, construction costs, professional fees, sales and marketing costs, legal costs, any non-recoverable VAT and interest and administration charges incurred in connection with any senior finance) and excluding any costs in relation to demolition or remediation works.
+Development costs mean all capital costs and expenses properly and reasonably incurred by the borrower in developing Approved Pipeline Schemes (including, but not limited to land, housing-related infrastructure costs, construction costs, professional fees, sales and marketing costs, legal costs, any non-recoverable VAT and interest and administration charges incurred in connection with any senior finance).
+Where existing affordable housing is being demolished, the demolition and remediation costs for the site (or the relevant part of it) shall be excluded from ‘development costs’.

 The government is supportive of MMC: proposals incorporating MMC would be eligible for funding as long as all other requirements are met.

 Yes.
-Depending on the circumstances of each loan, a small number of loan tranches may be supported, subject to a minimum size per utilisation.
+Depending on the circumstances of each loan, a small number of loan drawings may be supported, subject to a minimum size per utilisation.
 Options may be discussed with the lender.

-Yes, this will be permitted subject to compliance with the lender’s sinking funds requirements and replacement with full property security within 24 months of the relevant advance.
+Yes, this will be permitted subject to compliance with the lender’s sinking fund requirements and replacement with full property security in respect of the relevant part of the loan (see Scheme Rule 2.2) within 24 months of the relevant advance.

 The size of loans offered must be discussed with the lender.
-However, borrowers should be aware that in approving any loan MHCLG must consider its overall exposure to the relevant borrower and the counterparty limits set by MHCLG in relation to specific Registered Providers.
+However, borrowers should be aware that in approving any loan DLUHC must consider its overall exposure to the relevant borrower and the counterparty limits set by DLUHC in relation to specific Registered Providers.

 Up to a maximum term of 30 years.